cardano-foundation/CIPs/CPS-????/README.md

 ### How would the `Maybe Datum` be represented at a low-level?
 (I do not know much about the low-level design of plutus so I could be way off with this part.)

-Perhap it can be represented with a constructor value of (-1) like:
+I do not know if it is possible but perhaps the `Nothing` can be represented with an invalid de bruijn constructor value of (-1) like:

 ``` JSON
 {"constructor":-1,"fields":[]}
 ```

-`unStableMakeIsData` uses positive constructor numbers and `makeIsDataStable` can enforce the use of positive constructor numbers.
-This way the (-1) constructor is reserved for this purpose.
-The idea would be to have something that is guaranteed to fail on-chain whenever it is used just like the `undefined` in Haskell.
-While technically this would mean it is still possible to lock a UTxO at a script address forever, a user would have to go out of his/her way to make this happen.
-The default behavior would be the proper usage.
+All de bruijn indexes are supposed to be natural numbers so the (-1) is guaranteed to not be used for real datums.
+The idea is similar to using `undefined` in Haskell where it points to a thunk that is guaranteed to raise an exception.